 Each Six Nations team plays the other five once per season with home advantage in alternate seasons, giving a total of 15 matches per Championship.
 A win earns that team four points, while a draw earns both teams two points.
 A losing side receives no points, however a bonus point can be picked up by a team regardless if they won, lost or drew if they score four or more tries in a game.
 Losing sides can also still pick up two bonus points if they score four tries or more in the process and lose by a margin of seven points or fewer.

 The team with the most points at the season wins the Six Nations Championship Trophy.
 If the winning team has defeated all five other Unions, it is given the title ‘Grand Slam Winner’.
-Right now, only France can pull off this feat for the 2020 tournament.
+No one will win the honour this year, though, following Scotland's victory over France.
+However, England has already won the 'Triple Crown', which is when one of the 'home nations' (England, Wales, Scotland and Ireland) defeat all the others in a single tournament.

 Who are the favourites for the 2020 Six Nations?